panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 ================
 Once the blueprint has been successfully updated and saved, click the (|image5|) button to **lanuch** the Blueprint.
 Name the application with *mssql2014*.

+.. note:: When performing deployments on a community/team cluster, append your initials to the deployment name.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/calm_mssql/image2.png

 Click **Create** to launch the application.